tryolabs/norfair-ros/README.md

 # A customizable lightweight Python library for real-time multi-object tracking

-## [Here](https://github.com/tryolabs/norfair) is the Norfair repository.
+## [Here](https://github.com/tryolabs/norfair) is the Norfair repository

 Norfair is now available also in the ROS ecosystem.
 With Norfair you can add tracking capability to different ROS detectors with a little effort.

 # How to use

 We build a [development repo](https://github.com/tryolabs/norfair-ros-dev) where you can find a functional environment running on Docker.
-This repository pretends to be an easy way to try and learn to use the Norfair node before integrating it into your own workspace.
+This repository pretends to be an easy way to try and learn how to use the Norfair node before integrating it into your workspace.

 # Installation